naobservatory/p2ra/model.md

 - The number of reads assigned to our focal viral clade in each sample, $y_j$ with $j = 1, \ldots, J$.
 - The total number of reads in each sample, $n_j$.
 - The expected log-prevalence of the viral clade in the population contributing to each sample, $\mu_j$.
 - An estimate of the uncertainty in the log-prevalence, represented as a standard deviation $\sigma$, assumed to be the same across samples.
+(It is easy to relax this assumption to let $\sigma$ be a vector with a value for each sample.)

 ### Parameters

 When we run the program, Stan uses a [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) algorithm to sample from the posterior distribution of the model parameters.
 They are:

-- The true log-prevalence in the population contributing to each sample, $\theta_j$.
+- The true log-prevalence of the focal clade in the population contributing to each sample, $\theta_j$.
 - The coefficient linking the log-prevalence to the expected number of viral reads, $b$.
 Note that this is a scalar quantity, assumed to be the same across all samples.
 - An inverse overdispersion parameter $\phi$, representing the extra variation in read counts beyond a Poisson distribution.
 Larger $\phi$ is more Poisson-like, smaller $\phi$ is more overdispersed.